The Web Content Accessibility Guidelines (WCAG)

 There are a few ways you can approach web accessibility testing and remediation.
 First, review the WCAG reference guide.
 It breaks down each recommendation, providing context about its intent, as well as examples of success techniques and failures.
 This guide is a good starting point for achieving WCAG compliance.

 Another way to review your site for WCAG compliance is to employ an automated testing tool that can audit your site and identify accessibility issues.
-Monsido offers a dashboard that keeps track of your accessibility levels based on the issues that you have addressed.
+Acquia Optimize offers a dashboard that keeps track of your accessibility levels based on the issues that you have addressed.
 But like all automated tools, you will need manual testing.

-Monsido can find your issues, and even fix some basic ones automatically, but we always advocate for manual review and remediation.
+Acquia Optimize can find your issues, and even fix some basic ones automatically, but we always advocate for manual review and remediation.
 While automated tools can help you find the issues, web accessibility is all about users, so you need real user testing and validation to ensure accessibility.

-Monsido’s Web Accessibility Module audits your entire site for accessibility against the WCAG 2.0 and 2.1 (and any subsequent updates to the guidelines).
+Acquia Optimize’s Web Accessibility Module audits your entire site for accessibility against the WCAG 2.0 and 2.1 (and any subsequent updates to the guidelines).

 Each audit scans your site for machine-testable issues, provides detailed reports so you can review any errors that may arise, gives you targeted recommendations on how to address these errors based on the guidelines, and shows you your compliance based on levels A, AA, and AAA.
 You can track and prove your accessibility compliance progress via reports in the History Center.
 We also offer accessibility training to customers and support, all-inclusive, to ensure that you are well-versed in both automated and manual remediation methods, and can efficiently and consistently improve your website’s accessibility.

-Monsido also offers free tools to complement your web accessibility efforts, including a color contrast checker for web teams to test out compliant color combinations for their web design, and an accessibility statement generator, which helps you generate a public statement declaring your commitment to web accessibility and helps make your web accessibility policy transparent to all your users.
+Acquia Optimize also offers free tools to complement your web accessibility efforts, including a color contrast checker for web teams to test out compliant color combinations for their web design, and an accessibility statement generator, which helps you generate a public statement declaring your commitment to web accessibility and helps make your web accessibility policy transparent to all your users.

 Frequently Asked Questions